Skip to content

 Building for the hard version of the problem.

-So we sequence deliberately.
-We prove the systems where there is demand today — in national-security and civil-space programs — and let each contract build the infrastructure the broader economy will run on tomorrow.
+So we build in order.
+We prove the systems where there is demand today, in national-security and civil-space programs, and every hour of that work hardens the infrastructure the broader economy will run on tomorrow.
 We are building the layer that sits underneath every future mission.

 The Longer Arc